“In 300 meetahs, yowur destination is on tha left”.

 He told me he feels cooked and to go ahead without him, and despite my protest, let me take off into the finishing 7.5k alone.
 “You caught up to me so you are as fast as me.
 It’s almost over,” I told him.

-His eyes glared into the horizon as he foretold, “oh, it’s not over.”
+He glared into the horizon as he warned, “oh, it’s not over.”

-The finish line was ahead just around the block, but instead of going straight there, we still needed to descend rapidly down 430m in the first km down a massive waterfall basin, turn the corner and achingly climb back out.
-On the downhill I was dropping like a bomb.
-The steep rocky steps felt a lot like home, and I caught up to a runner in a flat brimmed blue hat.
+The finish line was ahead just around the block, but instead of going straight there, we still needed to descend rapidly down 430m in the first km to a massive waterfall basin, turn the corner and achingly climb back out.
+On the downhill, with my water replenished and a mouth full of lollies, I was dropping like a bomb.
+The steep rocky steps felt a lot like home, and I caught up to a runner in a flat-brimmed blue hat.

 This, of course, did not happen.